Ignoring AI is already costing you time, money, and credibility, so this workshop shows you exactly where to start without creating risk.

 Overview:

 Left Behind is a guided, decision-focused workshop that turns vague urgency into an actionable starting point.
-Your team works through real examples, structured discussions, and a clear look at your current workflows to answer three questions: Where are we losing time or money today?
+Your team works through real examples, structured discussion, and a clear look at current workflows to answer three questions: Where are we losing time or money today?
 Where can AI help soon?
 What must stay controlled to protect quality and reputation?
 This is not a lecture or a technology showcase.
 Responsible use and quality checks are built into the work so the output is usable the next day.
 You leave with a ranked set of starting points, a short list of “do this now” moves, and a first pilot plan that names owners, defines success, and includes review steps so progress does not turn into chaos.

 Key Takeaways: